• Home

 Pinnacles Overlook

-Pinnacles Overlook was our final stop on the Badlands loop road – there is another pleasant overlook before this (Ancient Hunters Overlook) but since we wanted to make it to Mount Rushmore the same day we decided to skip that one and go to Pinnacles only since it was recommended as one of the best.
+Pinnacles Overlook was our final stop on the Badlands Loop Road – there is another pleasant overlook before this (Ancient Hunters Overlook) but since we wanted to make it to Mount Rushmore the same day we decided to skip that one and go to Pinnacles only since it was recommended as one of the best.

 The best route through Badlands National Park ends just after Pinnacles Overlook – you then exit the park to the north in the direction of Wall.
 Many people refer to Pinnacles as the ‘best view in the Badlands’ and I can see why.
 It offers a spectacular view over the ridges, shelves and tabletops of the eroded layers of sediment that makes up the Badlands.